emporia-vue-local/emporia-vue-local.github.io/docs/tutorial/3-panel-installation.md

 ## Data collection

 You'll want to make sure that each clamp in your panel is installed with the arrow on it pointing in the direction of the current flow.
-If it isn't, it can be fixed in software with no harm done, but it is easier to get it right in the first place.
+This is to make things easier for later.

 For each clamp in your panel, you will want to record: